 Use these questions to help you write a marketing plan that will not only nail down your marketing strategy’s structure, but also help you achieve specific, measurable goals.

-After you’ve written your marketing plan, you can revise it as often as necessary as you discover new challenges, try new mediums, and get feedback from your customers.
+After you’ve written your marketing plan, you can revise it as often as necessary as you discover new challenges, try new marketing ideas, and get feedback from your customers.
 Like a business plan, a marketing plan shouldn’t remain static.
 It evolves with your business.

 Why Is it Important?